-I’m going to let you in on a little secret.
-I’ve got a touch of red/green color blindness- or what I’ve recently learned is actually called color deficiency.
+I’m going to let you in on a secret.
+I’ve got a touch of red/green color deficiency.
 This means that I can struggle to differentiate between certain shades and combinations of red, green, brown, and orange.
 Have you ever played around with one of the Ishihara color deficiency tests?
-Those are pretty much my worst nightmare.
+These are pretty much my worst nightmare.
 I do fine with most of the color combinations, but when I try to differentiate the red/green pages, I see very little difference.

-Most of the time, my red/green color deficiency goes unnoticed.
-However, when it comes time to match clothing, choose paint colors, or choose a color scheme for my digital projects, I run into problems.
+Most of the time, it goes unnoticed.
+But, every once in a while (can you say paint color!), I run into problems.
 To cope, I’ve developed a series of workarounds.
-While I am certainly not an accomplished designer, these tips and tricks have allowed me to shorten the learning curve.
 So, without further ado…The Expert Amateur Guide to Color.

 Know the Basics

 If you want to add a specific shade to a digital design, you need to use the HEX or RGB code for that particular color.
 Finding the codes is fairly painless.